4d/docs/docs/Desktop/building.md

 `<destination_folder>/Components/MyComponent.4dbase/Contents/`.

-The *MyComponent.4dbase* folder is the [package folder of the compiled component](../Project/components.md).
+The *MyComponent.4dbase* folder is the [package folder of the compiled component](../Project/components.md#package-folder).

 The *Contents* folder contains:

 * *MyComponent.4DZ* file - the [compiled structure](#build-compiled-structure).
 * A *Resources* folder - any associated Resources are automatically copied into this folder.
 Any other components and/or plugins folders are not copied (a component cannot use plug-ins or other components).
 * An *Info.plist* file - this file is required to build [notarizeable and stapleable](#about-notarization) components for macOS (it is ignored on Windows).
-It contains the following prefilled fields:
+The following [Apple bundle keys](https://developer.apple.com/documentation/bundleresources/information-property-list) are prefilled:
   - `CFBundleDisplayName` and `CFBundleName` for the application name,
   - `NSHumanReadableCopyright`, can be [set using an XML key](https://doc.4d.com/4Dv20/4D/20/CommonCopyright.300-6335859.en.html).
   - `CFBundleShortVersionString` and `CFBundleVersion` for the application version (x.x.x format, e.g. 1.0.5), can be [set using an XML key](https://doc.4d.com/4Dv20/4D/20/CommonVersion.300-6335858.en.html).